eggplantbren/Lensing2/README.md

 number of source and lens blobs allowed).

 # Running other datasets
-To run other datasets, inspect run_files.yaml to see how things are set up.
+To run other datasets, inspect run_files.yaml to see how to set up a run.
 You need to provide a YAML file of metadata (see Data/mock_metadata.yaml for an example), and plain text files with the image, the sigma map, and the PSF.
 Let me know if anything is unclear.